-serious urgent minor long term complex comm exaggerated delicate --- ---------------------- a The following words are from three different newspaper stories.
+serious urgent minor exaggerated delicate long term complex common social a The following words are from three different newspaper stories.
 What are the three stories?
 Group the words according to which story they belong to.
 (You can use the same word in more than one story.)
 Use a dictionary to help you.

-survivors aid fish conservationists buried leak polluted trapped drought Ethiopia industrial was te chemical pla ant starving debris crop failure furious save escape famine earthquake poisoned collapsed b Here is one of the stories.
+survivors aid fish conservationists buried leak polluted trapped drought Ethiopia industrial was te chemical pl ant starving debris crop failure furious save escape famine earthquake poisoned collapsed b Here is one of the stories.
 Fill in the gaps with words from a.

 Hundreds are feared dead after an in the small Turkish town of Varto.
-Most of the victims were beneath tons of rubble and beneath tons of top of them.
+Most of the victims were beneath tons of rubble and as shops and offices on top of them.
 Rescue workers have so far recovered nearly 80 bodies but the final death toll could be three or four times that number.